xzhao31/project/learner's-guide.md

 |length|the length of the link, in the same units that x_coord and y_coord were assigned|
 |display_sequence|this is the order that the nodes will appear in on the space-time diagram. take a look at the to_node_id and make sure any duplicates are labeled as "-1" in display_sequence", otherwise multiple copies of the to_node_id (if not labeled in display_sequence as -1) will appear on the space-time diagram.|

+At this point, if you would like to visualize the network, refer to the NeXTA-GMNS software (https://github.com/xzhou99/nexta-gmns) and follow the instructions to download the package.
+The network should look like this: %insert image here

 ### File: agent.csv
 This file contains data about each agent that travels through the network, whether it be trucks, cars, or dogs.
 This file has 6 standard columns.
 Their names and functions are described below.